English

 Edinburgh Castle Facts

-The Castle was under siege 23 times
+The castle was under siege 23 times

 Edinburgh Castle was supposedly attacked 23 times by invaders looking to claim its strategic position and power.
 While it is the most attacked fortress in Britain, some historians believe it is the most of any fortress in Europe.